 The more expensive it is… the more we are going to demand.

 More details of the process that COSC watches have to go through:

 - The chronometric certification of mechanical wristwatches is based on 7 criteria established by the ISO 3159 standard, which must be fully met.

 - The chronometric certification of quartz watches, mechanical pocket watches, or fixed timekeeping mechanical devices is based on internal requirements inspired by the ISO 3159 standard but adapted to the specificities of the instruments.

 - Each piece is examined daily for 14 to 20 days, depending on the type of instrument.

 - The certificate means that ALL instruments are handled by agents of the COSC, a neutral and independent body.

-Something as simple as setting your mechanical watch on time… can be fatal for your watch if you do it at a certain time.
+Something as simple as setting your mechanical watch on time can be fatal for your watch if you do it in a wrong way.
 Be very careful.
 You must always read the instructions on the watch and follow the advice we have given you to change the date and day.
 Treat it with love.